Q&A: Supplemental Guaranteed Lifetime Income (SGLI)

-At this time, you cannot use funds in a ROTH account to purchase a SGLI annuity in ERS.
+At this time, funds in a ROTH account cannot be used to purchase a SGLI annuity in ERS.

 9. Are optional forms of payment available for SGLI?

 Eligible retirees can choose from any optional form of payment available under ERS for their SGLI annuity (with the exception of a PLOP).
 The SGLI form of payment does not need to be the same as chosen for your ERS monthly benefit.
 Please see the 23.6 SGLI Optional Forms of Payment section of the ERS Handbook for additional information.

 10. Will post-retirement benefit adjustments increase the SGLI annuity?

 No, SGLI annuities are not eligible for post-retirement benefit adjustments that may be granted by the ERS Board of Trustees.
 If you are interested in receiving increases on your SGLI annuity, you can choose an optional form of pension along with an escalating feature that provides for a benefit that starts out smaller and includes guaranteed increases each year.

 11. Is there a SGLI maximum?